ArmanOmmid/Lab8_Starter/README.md

 No. For testing to check if a specific function is returning the correct output we should at most run the test suite that involves the function or more realistically test on the function itself directly.
 It's unnecessary to do end to end.

 #### 3) Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.
+No. No using a single unit test to test a feature like this is inappropriate because

 #### 4) Would you use a unit test to test the “max message length” feature of a messaging application?
 Why or why not?
 For this question, assume the “max message length” feature prevents the user from typing more than 80 characters.
+Yes.
+Because this feature